learn-co-students/html-css-css-fundamentals-code-along-html-000/README.md

 }
 ```

-Save the css file and return to the browser and refresh teh page to see the change.
+Save the css file and return to the browser and refresh the page to see the change.

 #### Pseudo Selector

-Pseudo selectors allow us to elect elements based off of their state (in the case of links: hover, click, previously clicked) and their releationship with other elements (such as selecting the last child among a common parent).
-Looking at links, let's say we would like to select the links at the bootom of our pages in the details section and style their different link states.
+Pseudo selectors allow us to select elements based off of their state (in the case of links: hover, click, previously clicked) and their relationship with other elements (such as selecting the last child among a common parent).
+Looking at links, let's say we would like to select the links at the bottom of our pages in the details section and style their different link states.

 ```css
 #details a:link {